 06 of 09

 This laptop stand pulls double-duty as an organizational system for your desk.
 Besides having a shelf for your laptop, there are containers that can hold pens and pencils, a shelf for notebooks, and a lower storage place that's perfect for a keyboard and mouse.
+It's not exactly portable, but it's a great option if you're looking for a laptop stand for your desk.

 07 of 09